Willie169/Android-Non-Root/README.md

 ## Global Note

-* This tutorial is provided WITHOUT ANY WARRANTY, including but not limited to the implied warranties of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+* This tutorial, as well as the software mentioned in it, is provided WITHOUT ANY WARRANTY, including but not limited to the implied warranties of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Most of the software mentioned in this tutorial is open source.
 * Turn off battery optimization and auto sleeping, set battery usage to unrestricted, acquire wakelock, etc. to prevent apps from being killed.
 See [DontKillMyApp](#dontkillmyapp--dontkillmyapp-make-apps-work-by-urbandroid-team--urbandroid-team--petr-nalevka-urbandroid).
 * Many sections of the tutorial mention Termux.
-For people who are new to it, please refer to the tutorial for it in [Termux and Helper Apps: A Powerful Terminal Emulation with an Extensive Linux Package Collection](#termux-and-helper-apps-a-powerful-terminal-emulation-with-an-extensive-linux-package-collection) before exploring other sections related to Termux.
-My main development of Termux Shell scripts has been moved to my another repository, [**termux-sh**](https://github.com/Willie169/termux-sh), which includes setup automation, shortcuts, installations and configurations of development tools and emulation environments such as proot, proot-distro, QEMU system emulation, and box64, and more, while tutorials for Termux, some of my scripts in [**termux-sh**](https://github.com/Willie169/termux-sh), and other related stuff such as VNC, SSL, and SSH, remain here.
+For people who are new to it, please refer to [Termux: A Powerful Terminal Emulation with an Extensive Linux Package Collection](#termux-a-powerful-terminal-emulation-with-an-extensive-linux-package-collection).
-* More instructions for Linux commands are available in [Linux Command Library](#linux-command-library).
+* For people who are new to POSIX, please refer to [POSIX References](#posix-references).
+* You may encounter `Process completed (signal 9) press Enter` error even if you follow the steps in this tutorial.
+Read the tutorial about how to fix it in [Process completed (signal 9) press Enter Error](#process-completed-signal-9-press-enter-error).
+* Many sections of the tutorial mention VNC.
+Go to [Introduction of VNC (Virtual Network Computing)](introduction-of-vnc-virtual-network-computing) for introduction of VNC.
+You can connect to a VNC server with a VNC client.
+One recommended one for Android is AVNC.
+Read [AVNC: A VNC Client for Android](#avnc-a-vnc-client-for-android).
 * Run update command (such as `pkg update` and `apt update`) before install command (such as `pkg install` and `apt install`) to update available packages.
 * Add `sudo` at the beginning of commands in Linux if root permission is needed.
 Remove `sudo` from the beginning of commands in Termux if the device is not rooted.
 Termux doesn’t need root permission to install packages etc.
 * Type `Y`, `y`, `Yes`, `yes`, etc. as asked for in response to any prompts that request confirmation during command execution to confirm execution.
 * Change the file names, directories, paths, addresses, ports, variables, etc. in the commands provided in the tutorial to the actual ones of yours.
-* Most of the software mentioned in this tutorial is open source.
 * Some sections about Linux usages are included, some of which assumes the Linux distribution is Debian derived.
-* Uncommenting a line means to remove the comment signs (`#` for bash) from the beginning of the line.
 * When the tutorial uses text editor such as `nano`, `vim`, or `vi` to edit a file, you can use any text editor you want.
-* You may encounter `Process completed (signal 9) press Enter` error even if you follow the steps in this tutorial.
-Read the tutorial about how to fix it in [Process completed (signal 9) press Enter Error](#process-completed-signal-9-press-enter-error).
 * In Linux, `root` is usually the password for root for the first time.
 You can usually set password latter by `passwd`.
-* Many sections of the tutorial mention VNC.
-Go to [Introduction of VNC (Virtual Network Computing)](introduction-of-vnc-virtual-network-computing) for introduction of VNC.
-You can connect to a VNC server with a VNC client.
-One recommended one for Android is AVNC.
-Read the tutorial for it in [AVNC: A VNC Client for Android](#avnc-a-vnc-client-for-android).

 ---